 Common Rights that Children Do Not Have

 Children are not allowed to vote, hold property, consent to medical treatment, sue or be sued, or enter into certain types of contracts.
 In some cases, a child is able to do these things but must have a parent or legal guardian act on his or her behalf.

 It may seem as if children don't have any rights comparable to their adult counterparts, but that's not the case.
 Still, it's not always easy to determine what rights a child actually does have, particularly with differences in state laws.
-Get peace of mind about your (or a loved one's) rights as a minor by having a family law attorney review your case at no cost.
+Get peace of mind about your (or a loved one's) rights as a minor by reaching out to a family law attorney near you.